Last Updated on July 18, 2023

 Things to Do Near Cherokee (and Harrah’s Cherokee Casino and Resort)

-Cherokee is an easy drive from Asheville and is within two hours of many Western North Carolina attractions.
+Harrah’s Casino is one of the best Asheville NC casinos because it’s such an easy drive from Asheville and is within two hours of many Western North Carolina attractions.
 Here are a couple of mountain towns and national parks sites that immediately surround Cherokee and the Qualla Boundary.

 Read More: Day Trips from Asheville